Top 4 Advertising Mistakes on Facebook

 One style of visual used in the Ad might be more effective than another style, even if the ad copy, placements, and target audiences are exactly the same.
 No matter how attached you are to a particular visual, it’s important to step back and test it against other creatives to see what sort of visuals really speak to your target audience.

 Now that you know you can set ads to optimize for objectives, be sure to keep track of how many ads you’re running with the same objective.
 They might just be competing against each other instead of your competitor’s ads for a space in the newsfeed, resulting in a drop in performance overall.
+It’s important to avoid cannibalizing your audiences.

 This is because when you set multiple ads up with the same campaign objective, you might target the same people in different audience groups by accident.
 This overlap not only results in cannibalisation, but showing multiple ads to the same audience can also cause ad fatigue, setting your brand even further behind your competition.